TheDataStation/solo/README.md

 # Solo, Data Discovery using Natural Language Questions via a Self-Supervised Approach
 Solo is a self-supervised data discovery system that finds tables among a large collection given natural language questions.
 It automatically generates training dataset from the target table collection and then trains the relevance model.
-The system consists of two separated stages:
+The system consists of two stages:

 Offline stage